keboola/developers-docs/extend/docker/tutorial/setup.md

     docker run --volume=/c/Users/JohnDoe/MyData/:/home/mydata/ imageName

-Beware that the "host path" is now case sensitive, and has to use forwar slashes (because it is not really windows path).
+Beware that the "host path" is now case sensitive, and has to use forward slashes (because it is not really windows path).